al-jshen/gmestan-examples/README.md

 ## Extended model

 The extended model used for analysis of H3 halo stars is provided in [`models/h3p.stan`](models/h3p.stan).
 The model can deal with missing positions and/or velocities, and incorporates within-source covariances.
+Also provided is a version of the model where RA and Dec. are fixed.
+This model can be found in [`models/h3p-fixed.stan`](models/h3p-fixed.stan), and is the recommended one to use when uncertainties in position are small (e.g., from Gaia).

-There are again two examples, [`examples/h3.ipynb`](examples/h3.ipynb) and [`examples/h3.r`](examples/h3.r).
+There are again two examples of how to run the models: [`examples/h3.ipynb`](examples/h3.ipynb) and [`examples/h3.r`](examples/h3.r).
 Bring your own data!

-Also provided is a version of the model where RA and Dec. are fixed.
-This model can be found in [`models/h3p-fixed.stan`](models/h3p-fixed.stan).
-This model is recommended when uncertainties in position are small (e.g., from Gaia).

 ## Python